ozansenturk/restful_integration/Readme.md

 in the cache.
 Following token calls first check the expiration time and then the cache.
 When the token is in the cache and expiration time is still valid, 'Get Token' service does not make an 'API call' but 'cache read'.

-Additionally, code duplication is avoided as much as possible.
-For example. 'post_query' service in services module is the key service which is used for all the API calls.
+Additionally, request hooking was used to avoid code duplication.
+For example.
+Given that 'post_query' service in services module is the key service which is used for all the API calls, 'get_token' service called before each 'post_query' service to inject the token into 'post_query' service.
 This eases debugging and readability.

 Setup: